NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Pitborn Adept.md

     desc: "DC 17, attack +9; __2nd __  _[[Spells/Darkness|Darkness]]_"

   - name: "Drain Bonded Item"
-    desc: "  **Frequency** once per day\n**Requirements** The adept hasn't acted yet on this turn\n**Effect** The adept expends the power stored in its staff.
+    desc: "  **Frequency** once per day\n\n**Requirements** The adept hasn't acted yet on this turn\n* * *\n\n**Effect** The adept expends the power stored in its staff.
 This gives the adept the ability to cast one prepared spell it had already previously cast today (choosing a different spell rank each time), without spending a spell slot.
 The adept must still Cast the Spell and meet the spell's other requirements."

 ```